arunanshub/pyflocker/README.md

 # Introduction

-PyFLocker aims to be your last cryptographic library you will need for both portability and ease of use.
+PyFLocker aims to be a highly portable and easy of use cryptographic library.
 Before you read on, check if you agree to at least one of these points:

 -   [PyCryptodome(x)][pycrypto] and [pyca/cryptography][pyca] have **very different** public interfaces,